JuliusTechCo/JuliusGraph/README.md

 We are a group of researchers and engineers passionate about graph computing.
 We believe graph technology is the future for solving the most challenging problems in computing.
-We spent the past few years at [Julius Technologies](https://www.juliustech.co/) building a truly innovative graph computing solution.
-We are excited to offer free access for developers to our online development environment, where you can learn and test drive graph computing and graph programming.
+We spent the past few years at [Julius Technologies](https://www.juliustech.co/) building a truly innovative graph computing solution: the Julius Graph Engine.
+We are excited to offer free access for developers to our online development environment, where you can learn and test drive graph computing and graph programming on Julius Graph Engine.

 In this repository, you will find instructions to [register for free access](https://github.com/JuliusTechCo/JuliusGraph#register-for-developer-access) to Julius' development enviornment, and a number of tutorials that can help you get started.
 These tutorials illustrate how real world problems can be solved effectively using graph computing.
-Once you go through these tutorials, you will appreciate the power and elegance of graph computing and graph programming, and you will never look at programming the same way again!
+Once you go through these tutorials, you will appreciate the power and elegance of graph computing and graph programming, you will never look at programming the same way again!

 Please raise a github issue in this repo, or email us at info@juliustech.co if you run into